BranchyDaddy/Portfolio/edu_projects/readme.md

 ## 📌 About This Folder

-This folder contains a collection of laboratory works completed during my university studies.
+This folder contains some of laboratory works completed during my university studies.
 Each project demonstrates practical application of data analysis techniques, machine learning models, and business intelligence approaches.

 **Key skills demonstrated:**